 The legislation adds a new level of regulation for the employment relationship and places responsibility for enforcement of those regulations within the Department of Commerce and the Division of Industrial Compliance.
-The regulations would cover the classification of Independent Contractors in all areas of employment, not just construction.
+The regulations would cover the classification of

+Independent Contractors in all areas of employment, not just construction.
 And it would create a new investigative body and administrative hearing process for complaints brought by employees.
-This new agency needs careful consideration and debate and should not be assembled hastily.
-We deserve to know what was the current crisis that necessitated these new rules and why our current laws are insufficient to address the problem.
+Not a single major business association has stepped forward to testify in support of this change or to add any credibility to the claims that the current laws need to be fixed.
+In fact, not a single governmental agency has testified that this new bureaucracy would be helpful.
+We must have a more complete assessment and debate to determine if there is a real crisis under our current laws that necessitates these new rules.